2020-2022 Program Now Open

 What qualifies for a rebate?

-Rebates will be given for replacing old, inefficient irrigation controllers or sprinkler heads.
+Rebate items must be installed within the City of Plymouth.
 All property owners who are customers of the municipal water supply could be eligible.

-Property owners should look for the WaterSense certification from the Environmental Protection Agency.
+Property owners should look for the WaterSense® or Energy Star® certification from the Environmental Protection Agency and Department of Energy.

 Apply for a rebate

-Rebate funds are limited and will be issued to qualified applicants on a first-come, first-served basis until Nov.
-30, 2018 or until fund are exhausted, whichever comes first.
-Devices must be purchased after April 15, 2018 to qualify for a rebate.
+Rebate funds are limited and will be issued to qualified applicants on a first-come, first-served basis until June 30, 2022 or until fund are exhausted, whichever comes first.
+Devices must have been purchased after March 1, 2020 to qualify for a rebate.

 Payment will be issued upon successful completion of work and submission of payment request form, accompanied by original receipts for expenses.
 Rebate payments are only for equipment costs – labor charges do not qualify.

-To confirm rebate eligibility of devices before purchasing or for more information, contact Senior Engineering Technician Ben Scharenbroich.
+To confirm rebate eligibility of devices before purchasing or for more information, contact Interim Water Resources Manager Ben Scharenbroich.
 Rebates are not guaranteed.

 Rebates help save water